pkwiek/unittesting-workshop/README.md

 ```
 The test should fail.
 Now make it pass.
 This is how you can use unit tests to find
 code not working as expected.
 You can experiment with this a little more.

+## ex_2

+Your goal is to write a simple queue module.
+A queue should allow for pushing and popping in
+a transactional manner.
+Test your code using unit tests.
+Think of what can be checked, e.g. whether
+the queue is created empty, what should happen if a write to a full queue is attempted.
+In the test file there is an example of setup function for C and its counterpart for Python,
+a fixture.
+Experiment with asserting on invalid input.